damianhakert/damianhakert.github.io/source/posts/2016-10-22-gitlab-8-13-released.html.md

 ![Create a new issue from the Issue Board in GitLab 8.13](/images/8_13/new_issue.gif)

-Of course, it'll immediately labeled correctly.
+Of course, it'll immediately be labeled correctly.

 ## Merge Conflict Editor

-In [GitLab 8.11][8-11], we introduced merge conflict resolution in GitLab, allowing you to choose between _our_ and _their_ changes when attempting to solve a conflict.
+In [GitLab 8.11][8-11], we introduced merge conflict resolution, allowing you to choose between _our_ and _their_ changes when attempting to solve a conflict.

-With GitLab 8.13, we've expanded the conflict resolution, allowing you to edit the conflict right in GitLab.
-This means you can now solve almost any conflict right in GitLab!
+With GitLab 8.13, we've expanded the conflict resolution, allowing you to edit the conflict right inside GitLab.
+This means you can now solve almost any conflict without leaving your browser!

 ![Solve Merge Conflicts through the editor in GitLab 8.13](/images/8_13/inlinemergeconflictresolution.gif)